Interactions and oscillations of coherent flavor eigenstates in beta decay

-Discrepancies between the BV theory and the SM in the neutron $\beta$ and Tritium decays due to neutrino masses and oscillations only arise near the end point energy of the parent nucleus, the maximum attainable kinetic energy of the electron.
-For neutrons, this is approximately $Q_{n}\approx 1\,\mbox{MeV}$ which is about $10^{7}$ times larger than the neutrino mass so any effects are likely to be beyond the range of current experimental sensitivities.
+Assuming that future experiments are capable of measuring the effects of decoherence in neutrino oscillations, discrepancies between the BV theory and the SM in the neutron and Tritium $\beta$ decays can then be deciphered near the end point energy of the parent nucleus.
+For neutrons, this is approximately $Q_{n}\approx 1\,\mbox{MeV}$ which is about $10^{7}$ times larger than the neutrino mass so any effects are likely to be beyond the range of experimental sensitivities.
 A more suitable process that is currently under investigation by KATRIN is Tritium $\beta$ decay since it has a lower end point energy of $Q_{T}\approx 18.6\,\mbox{keV}$ and a simple nuclear structure.
 Accurate measurements of the electron kinetic energy near the Tritium end point would provide important information on the neutrino masses.
 From fig.~\ref{spec}, we see that for mass and flavor eigenstates, the cut-off provides information on the values of $m_{2}$.
-We expect this property to persist for model with three neutrinos.
+We expect this property to persist for models with three or more neutrinos.
 This means that an accurate measurement of the maximum kinetic energy of the electron will directly determine the maximum neutrino mass.